dybran/Project-24/Project-24.md

 I needed to change the region in the `provider.tf` to switch the region to another region i.e __us-east-1__ to __us-west-1__.

-__2.__ Jenkins deployment, sourced from the Helm repository, encountered a pending status.
-Upon investigation, it became evident that the __Container Storage Interface (CSI)__ driver was missing within the Amazon Elastic Kubernetes Service (EKS) cluster.
+__2.__ The Jenkins deployment pulled from the Helm repository faced a "pending" status, prompting an examination that revealed the absence of the __Container Storage Interface (CSI) driver__ in the Amazon Elastic Kubernetes Service (EKS) cluster.

 To address this issue, I took the following steps: